-Though Justin is reaching milestones in his personal and academic life, dealing with his injury for almost 15 years has taken a toll on his body.
+Though Justin is reaching milestones in his personal and academic life, coping with his injury for almost 15 years has taken a toll on his body.
 When he was in his early 20s, it was easier for him to hop on one leg while in the shower and navigate on crutches in a non-accessible home.
-Now that he is older and has his young son Callum to care for, maneuvering around his home has become more challenging.
-A single-level specially adapted Homes For Our Troops home with a roll-in shower and open floorplan will resolve many of these issues for Justin.
-“The home will allow me to move easily in my wheelchair.
-I will be more productive at home with my family because I won’t be limited to one room,” he says.
+Now that he is older and has his young children to care for, maneuvering around had become more challenging.
+A single-level specially adapted Homes For Our Troops home with a roll-in shower and open floorplan mitigates many of these issues for Justin.
+“The home enables me to move easily in my wheelchair.
+I am more productive at home with my family because I am not limited to one room,” he says.

-Justin believes the gift of a new home will allow him to maintain his health and be a productive member of society.
-He plans to use his degree to work with other Veterans transitioning into civilian life, and he and Katie would like to expand their family.
-Additionally, the financial freedom of the home will give them the opportunity to save for their son’s future.
+The gift of a new home enables Justin to maintain his health and be a productive member of society.
+He plans to use his degree to work with other Veterans transitioning into civilian life.
+Additionally, the financial freedom of the home gives them the opportunity to save for their children’s futures.

-Originally from upstate New York, Justin and Katie are choosing to build their home in Florida for the warm weather and medical care in the area.
+Originally from upstate New York, Justin and Katie chose to build their home in Florida for the warm weather and medical care in the area.

 Since he was injured early on in the war in Afghanistan, Justin says he has often felt forgotten, but HFOT’s donors and supporters changed this feeling.
 “HFOT truly leaves no man behind.
-This home will take a huge burden off my back and allow me to focus on my future goals, raise my family, and give back to others,” he says.
+This home takes a huge burden off my back and allows me to focus on my future goals, raise my family, and give back to others,” he says.